oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 #### Applicability to CloudSystem

-The majority of the controls relating to network design and configuration are not directly applicable to the CloudSystem and are instead the responsibility of the Agency to implement.
+The majority of the controls relating to network design and configuration are not directly applicable to the CloudSystem and are instead the responsibility of the organisation to implement.
 This is due to the CloudSystem not including network devices within its scope.

 #### CloudSystem compliance approach

 The CloudSystem leverages the Microsoft backbone to provide networking for the Office 365 and Azure services.
-LAN design and configuration is the responsibility of the Agency and may reuse existing capabilities.
+LAN design and configuration is the responsibility of the organisation and may reuse existing capabilities.
 The CloudSystem designs the interfaces between endpoints and services, including how data traverses public networks such as the internet.

 The CloudSystem is designed to run using the public internet.
 All security controls are implemented on the endpoint devices and the Office 365 component.